cchenu/statistics-from-allocine/README.md

   - Create a histogram of films by year.
   - Create a histogram of films by genre.
   - Create a histogram of films by country.
-  - Create a map of films by country
+  - Create a map of films by country.
   - Create a histogram of films by duration.
   - Create a doughnut chart with watched César-winning films.
   - Create a doughnut chart with watched Oscar-winning films.